tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 ### Serving Quarto and Rmarkdown documents

-In the same vein of serving shiny applications, plumber2 also allows you to easily serve quarto or rmarkdown documents.
+In the same vein as serving shiny applications, plumber2 also allows you to easily serve quarto or rmarkdown documents.
 The syntax for this follows that of the shiny functionality closely

 <div class="highlight">